KamiCYun/Internship-Discord-Monitor/README.md

-# Internship Discord Monitor
+# Internship Discord Monitor CURRENTLY BEING REWRITTEN TO SUPPORT MORE JOBS BOARDS
-A discord monitor that sends new application postings from [Pitt CSC Internships Repo](https://github.com/SimplifyJobs/Summer2024-Internships/tree/dev) in realtime.
-Discord bot boilerplate code found [here](https://github.com/kkrypt0nn/Python-Discord-Bot-Template/tree/main).
-Show some love and **star** this repository!
+A discord monitor that sends new application postings from [Pitt CSC Internships Repo](https://github.com/SimplifyJobs/Summer2024-Internships/tree/dev) and most major job boards in realtime.

 I'm a broke college student so any donations appreciated:<br />
 Venmo: @CYun3